Mid-Back Exercises: Key Takeaways

 Weak mid-back muscles can lead to imbalances that increase the risk of injury (1).

 Remember how it can lead to slouching?
-Many people’s chest muscles are much stronger than their back, causing this imbalance.
+Many people’s chest muscles are much stronger than their back muscles, causing this imbalance.

 This happens when people focus too much of their training on their chest, and not enough on their mid-back.